pifopi/pokemonautomation.github.io/docs/FAQ.md

 However, it already breaks on the latest Switch firmware that added additional icons to the main menu.

 If you are dead-set on MC automation without a computer, you will need to look elsewhere.

+## Why can't you connect directly to the Switch over USB?
+Why do you need a microcontroller?

+There are 2 categories of USB devices, "host" or "device".

+- A game controller is a USB device.
+- A computer's USB port is a USB host.

+Unfortunately, a computer's USB port cannot be reprogrammed as a USB device.
+Thus you need to use a microcontroller board that acts as a USB device to both the computer and the Switch.

+## Why can't you connect directly to the Switch using the computer's Bluetooth?
+NXBT and joycontrol can do this!

+NXBT and joycontrol are both Linux only.
+Windows and Mac require the use of a VM which is well above the difficulty threshold for our target audience.

+Linux is the only operating system that allows the low level access required to reprogram the bluetooth device to act as a wireless game controller.
+To do this on Windows, you would need a custom driver for the specific Bluetooth device.
+And we're not in the business of writing (signed) custom drivers for every Bluetooth controller on the market.

+Beyond this, there are concerns about timing stability.
+Unlike microcontrollers, computers have much more noise due to background programs.

 <hr>